DataDog/integrations-core/docs/dev/create-an-integration-dashboard.md

 ## Overview

 [Datadog Dashboards][1] enable you to efficiently monitor your infrastructure and integrations by displaying and tracking key metrics.
+Datadog provides a set of out-of-the-box dashboards for many features and integrations.
+You can access these by viewing your [Dashboard List][12].

-This guide includes steps for creating an integration dashboard, and best practices to follow during the creation process.
+If you have [created a Datadog integration][2], you may wish to create an out-of-the-box dashboard to help your integration's users more quickly find value in your integration.
+This guide provides steps for creating an integration dashboard and best practices to follow during the creation process.

-**Note**: If you have not yet created an integration, [setup of an integration][2] is required for this guide.
+To create a Datadog integration, see [Create a New Integration][2].

+## Create an integration dashboard
-## Create a new dashboard
+### Create a new dashboard

-Once setup of your integration is complete, [create a new dashboard][3] in the Datadog app.
-Follow the best practices below when creating your dashboard.
+In Datadog, [create a new dashboard][12].

+Follow the best practices in this guide when adding elements to your dashboard.

+### Export your dashboard

+Export your dashboard to JSON using the settings cog (upper right) and choosing **Export dashboard JSON**.
+Name the file according to your dashboard title: for example, `you_integration_name_overview.json`.

+Save this file to your integration's `assets/dashboards` folder.
+Add the asset to your `manifest.json` file.
+See [Integrations Assets Reference][11] for more information about your integration's file structure and manifest file.

+### Open a pull request

+Open a pull request (PR) to add your dashboard JSON file and updated manifest file to the corresponding integration folder in the [`integrations-extras` GitHub repository][13].
+Datadog reviews all `integration-extras` PRs.
+Once approved, Datadog merges the PR and your integration dashboard is pushed to production.

+### Verify your dashboard in production

+First, ensure the relevant integration tile is `Installed` in Datadog.
+You must install an integration to see its associated out-of-the-box dashboards.

+Find your dashboard in [Dashboard Lists][12].
+Ensure logos render correctly on the Dashboard Lists page and within the preset dashboard.

 ## Follow dashboard best practices

-As a best practice, an integration dashboard should contain the following information:
+An integration dashboard should contain the following information:

 {{< img src="integrations/guide/best-practices-for-integrations-dashboards/dashboard-example.png" alt="An example of a Dashboard" width="100%">}}

-- An attention-grabbing About group with a banner image, concise copy, useful links, and a good typography hierarchy
+- An attention-grabbing **About** group with a banner image, concise copy, useful links, and good typography hierarchy
-- A brief, annotated Overview group with the most important statistics, right at the top
+- A brief annotated **Overview** group with the most important statistics at the top
 - Simple graph titles and title-case group names
 - Symmetry in high density mode
-- Well formatted, concise notes
+- Well-formatted, concise notes
 - Color coordination between related groups, notes within groups, and graphs within groups

-Follow the guidelines below as you build your dashboard.

 ### General guidelines

 -  When creating a new dashboard, select the default dashboard type.

--  Dashboard titles should contain the integration name.
-Some examples of a good dashboard title are `Syclla` and `Cilium Overview`. **Note**: Avoid using `-` (hyphens) in the dashboard title as the dashboard URL is generated from the title.
+-  Put the integration name in your dashboard title.
+Some examples of a good dashboard title are `Scylla` or `Cilium Overview`. **Note**: Avoid using `-` (hyphens) in the dashboard title, as the dashboard URL is generated from the title.

 -  Add a logo to the dashboard header.
-The integration logo will automatically appear in the header if the icon exists and the `integration_id` matches the icon name.
+The integration logo automatically appears in the header if the icon exists and the `integration_id` matches the icon name.

 -  Include an About group for the integration containing a brief description and helpful links.
 The About section should contain content, not data.
 Avoid making the About section full-width.

-- Edit the About section and select the banner display option, then link to a banner image as follows: `/static/images/integration_dashboard/your-image.png`.
+- Edit the About section and select the banner display option.
+You can then link to a banner image according to the following file location: `/static/images/integration_dashboard/your-image.png`.

 - Include an Overview group containing a few of the most important metrics and place it at the top of the dashboard.
 The Overview group can contain data.

--  Always check a dashboard at 1280px wide and 2560px wide to see how it looks on a smaller laptop and a larger monitor.
-The most common screen widths for dashboards are 1920, 1680, 1440, 2560, and 1280px, making up more than half of all dashboard page views combined.
-If your monitor isn't large enough for high density mode, use the browser zoom controls to zoom out.
+-  Check to see how your dashboard looks at 1280px wide and 2560px wide.
+This is how the dashboard appears on a smaller laptop and a larger monitor, respectively.
+The most common screen widths for dashboards are 1920, 1680, 1440, 2560, and 1280px.
+If your monitor is not large enough for high density mode, use the browser zoom controls to zoom out.

 ### Widgets and grouping